Troy G. Sexton

 - Successfully confirmed and consummated a consensual Chapter 11 reorganization plan for individual debtors involved in an unsuccessful medical practice.

 - Defended a student-athlete, pro-bono, against a vexations plaintiff for a defamation claim based on a parody Instagram photo.
-Prevailed at the district court, Ninth Circuit, and center stage of the US Supreme Court.
+Prevailed at the district court, Ninth Circuit, and certiorari stage of the US Supreme Court.

 - Prevailed on an anti-SLAPP motion against a person who reported suspected child abuse.
 The child-abuse reporter based her statements on reasonable information conveyed by the child and the child's mother.
 In response, the suspected abuser sued the reporter for $1 million in punitive and compensatory damages.
 All claims against the child-abuse reporter were dismissed with prejudice and attorney’s fees were awarded.